 Through its partnership with WorldCrafts, Channapatna Handicrafts is reviving the craft while they improve the lives of the artisans and their families by creating employment opportunities in their community.

 In cities such as Kolkata (Calcutta), India, many women live in traditional patriarchal communities and are not allowed to work outside their homes.
 ConneXions offers these women the opportunity to collect the raw materials for their quilts and scarves and take them home to produce.
 This opportunity to work from home and earn a living wage opens the door to economic empowerment for the artisans.
 With the income received through their employment with ConneXions, the artisans are able to increase the educational opportunities for their children (especially their daughters) as well as help their families survive setbacks, particularly when illness or unemployment strikes.

 Within each stitch of the Himalayan Tapestry artisans’ handiwork is a story of illiteracy, abuse within marriage, and culturally conditioned gender discrimination.
 While these Indian women suffer quietly, they are expected to carry the financial burden of their families.
 The women come to Himalayan Tapestry with little education and no basic skills, but here they learn to quilt, tailor, read, and manage money.
 Working with this organization enables women to make money from their new talents, and it enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.

 Love Calcutta Arts

 Enter Love Calcutta Arts.
-Their handicrafts unit enables young women to support themselves with dignity and help their mothers leave the sex industry.
+This artisan group’s handicrafts unit enables young women to support themselves with dignity and help their mothers leave the sex industry.
 These hardworking women make high-quality handmade paper products, including journals and cards, in a loving environment where they learn of their heavenly Father’s love for them.

 White Rainbow Project